Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 }});
 ```

-When you pass return props to a pure component, whether itemCount or itemName is changed or not, re-render will happen, because you are creating a new object every time
+When we pass return props to a pure component, whether itemCount or itemName is changed or not, re-render will happen, because a new object prop is created every time

 Do:
 ```typescript